Massive Internet photo project to capture "day in life" of world

 “The idea is to ask people to document their own lives,” she added.
 She said the aim was for people to take photos on May 15 and upload them with detailed data to the website by May 22.

-The organisers will then launch an exploration site with all the photos and ways to browse the pictures and information on the same website on May 30.
+The organizers will then launch an exploration site with all the photos and ways to browse the pictures and information on the same website on May 30.

 Though the bulk of pictures will come from ordinary people, the project includes many well known photographers and has got backing from several famous people on a global advisory council, who will also take photos.